-- a. the name of the originator; - b. the originator's account number (or unique reference number which permits traceability of the transaction); - c. the originator's address or CNIC/passport number; - d. the name of the beneficiary; and - e. the beneficiary's address or CNIC/ passport number.
+- a. the name of the originator; - b. the originator's account number (or unique reference number which permits traceability of the transaction); - c. the originator's address and identity document number; - d. the name of the beneficiary; and - e. the beneficiary's address and identity document number.